 Undergraduate Learning Outcomes:

-Learning Outcome 2: Analyze current social and political situations from feminist perspectives
+2: Analyze current social and political situations from multiracial, transnational, and queer feminist perspectives.

 Graduate Studies Learning Outcomes:

-Outcome 1: Substantive knowledge in an area of feminist scholarship that includes familiarity with the diversity of women’s lives and experience and the ability to analyze current social and political trends from feminist perspectives.
+1: Substantive knowledge in an area of feminist scholarship that includes familiarity with the ways in which our lived experiences and social institutions are structured through the intersections of race, gender, class, sexuality, ability, age, religion, culture, and nation, and the ability to analyze current social and political trends from multiracial, transnational, and queer feminist perspectives.
 This is accomplished through application of critical thinking, coursework, ethical practice of research, independent study, and thesis.

-Outcome 2: Preparation for doctoral-level work in Women, Gender, and Sexuality Studies and eventual careers in academia.
-This is demonstrated through application of standard and innovative theory and methods in coursework and thesis, participation in the WS Orientation and Professionalization series, and from WS 535 Feminist Teaching and Learning, Graduate Teaching Assistantships, and opportunities for presentations at professional conferences.
+2: Preparation for doctoral level work in Women, Gender, and Sexuality Studies and eventual careers in academia.
+This is demonstrated through application of standard and innovative theory and methods in coursework and thesis; participation in the WGSS Orientation and Professionalization series (511, 512, 513) and WGSS 535: Feminist Teaching and Learning; Graduate Teaching Assistantships; and opportunities for presentations at professional conferences.

-Outcome 3: Feminist leadership skills and preparation for careers in social justice and social change agencies.
-This is demonstrated through participation in WS 521 Feminist Leadership and Management; WS 522 Grant Writing and Development for Feminist Organizations; WS 523 Community Organizing and Collective Action, and through the WS 510 internship experience.
+3: Feminist leadership skills and preparation for careers in social justice and social change agencies.
+This is demonstrated through participation in WGSS 521: Feminist Leadership; WGSS 522: Grant Writing and Development for Feminist Organizations; and through the WGSS 510 internship experience.

-Outcome 4: Preparation for life in a diverse, global environment.
-This is demonstrated through coursework and participation in the Global Experience series that involves a short-term study abroad service-learning experience.
+4: Ability to analyze and situate local movements for social change within global and transnational contexts.
+This is demonstrated through participation in WGSS 585: Transnational Feminisms and the Global Experience series (WGSS 586, 587, 588) that involves a short-term study abroad service-learning experience.

-Outcome 5: Ability to synthesize feminist theory and research with contemporary social problems in order to offer effective and ethical strategies for change.
-This is accomplished through coursework in theory and methods, WS 523 Collective Action Analysis, as well as through the internship and service-learning opportunities in national and transnational settings that focus on social justice.
+5: Ability to apply feminist theory and research to advance effective and ethical strategies for change.
+This is accomplished through coursework in theory and methods, as well as through the WGSS 510 internship and service-learning opportunities in national and transnational settings that focus on social justice.